LuisAlva1987/American_Hospital_Association_Survey/README.md

 ## About Data

 The HCAHPS survey data base contains seven tables:
-* Questions - Questions asked to patients in the survey.
+* Questions - Questions asked to patients as it appears on the HCAHPS survey.
-* Measures - Areas measured in the survey.
+* Measures - Hospital areas measured in the HCAHPS survey such as
 * Report -
-* State -
+* State - State abbreviation for the 50 US States (plus DC - District of Columbia).
 * Responses -
 * State Results -
 * National Results -